felipecrs/dahua-vto-on-home-assistant/README.md

 ### Configuring Fully Kiosk Browser

-My [Fully Kiosk Browser](https://www.fully-kiosk.com/en/) `settings.json` can be found [here](./fully-kiosk-browser/fully-settings.json).
-Do not forget to have the [Fully Kiosk Browser Home Assistant integration](https://www.home-assistant.io/integrations/fully_kiosk) configured, since it is used in the automations below.
+My [Fully Kiosk Browser](https://www.fully-kiosk.com) `settings.json` can be found [here](./fully-kiosk-browser/fully-settings.json).
+Do not forget to have the [Fully Kiosk Browser official Home Assistant integration](https://www.home-assistant.io/integrations/fully_kiosk) configured, since it is used in the automations.

 ### Configuring Home Assistant

 Make sure to have the [Home Assistant Dahua integration](https://github.com/rroller/dahua) configured.

-Then, everything is handled through Home Assistant automations.
+Then, pretty much everything is orchestrated through Home Assistant automations.

 I left a reference of my automations [here](./home-assistant/automations/).

-You can manually pick all the ones you want, and then edit them to fit your needs.
+You can pick the ones you want, and then edit them to fit your needs.

-The main one is [`doorbell-ringed.yaml`](./home-assistant/automations/doorbell-ringed.yaml), which starts when someone rings the VTO and performs the necessary actions like you saw in the demo video.
+The main one is [`doorbell-ringed.yaml`](./home-assistant/automations/doorbell-ringed.yaml), which starts when someone rings the doorbell and performs the necessary actions like you saw in the demo video.

 For example, the first action is to cancel the call in the VTO.
-This is important so that 2-way audio communication can work well with go2rtc and the Frigate Card.
+This is important so that 2-way audio communication can work well within go2rtc and the Frigate Card.

 You will need to [create two `input_boolean`s](https://www.home-assistant.io/integrations/input_boolean/) as well.
 In my automations they are named `input_boolean.doorbell_calling` and `input_boolean.do_not_disturb` (suggested icon is `mdi:bell-off`).